-Beverley Hui designs house plans based on the requirements of your specific site and brief.
-This “House plans Cape Town” page, illustrates a few examples of plans that have been designed by the architect.
-Many of the plans are in an H-shape, or U-shape which is the optimum layout for light and circulation, and also for structural reasons.
+In Cape Town house plans have never been easier, with Professional Beverley Hui Pr Arch at your service.
+We design house plans based on the requirements of your specific site and brief.
+This page, illustrates a few examples that have been designed by the architect.
+Many of them are in an H-shape, or U-shape which is the optimum layout for light and circulation in Cape Town, Stellenbosch and Somerset West.
+We design in a wide range of styles in a graceful and congruent way.

 H-SHAPED HOUSE PLANS

-The H-shaped house plan, provides many wings for housing a large number of rooms.
+The H-shape provides many wings for housing a large number of rooms.
 These are easily resolved on the elevation, because of the natural symmetry of the plan from all directions.
 The H-plan is a very popular layout for building plans in South Africa, and can be resolved in both modern and traditional styles of architecture.

 U-SHAPED HOUSE PLANS